singhenso/KPBS-Passport---Movie-Poster-Animation-Practice/README.md

 ## Usage

-To use this project, you can simply open the `index.html` file in your web browser.
+To use this project, you'll need to add your own API key and then simply open the `index.html` file in your web browser.
 This will display the animated mobile poster banners that pan out smoothly.
 You can also view the source code in the `src` directory to see how the JavaScript and LESS files are written.

 Note that there is still a lot of work to do on this project, and it is meant to be a learning exercise rather than a fully functional application.
+The goal was to replicate a Netflix style panning animation of movie covers.
+Also, another goal was the ability to click on the covers and retrieve the data from JSOn.

 ## Contributing

 If you would like to contribute to this project, you can fork the repository and create a new branch for your changes.
 Once you have made your changes, you can submit a pull request to have your changes reviewed and merged into the main project.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments